ansible/ansible-builder/docs/definition.rst

 Configuration options
 ---------------------

-You may use the configuration YAML keys listed here in your v3 execution environment definition file.
+You may use the configuration YAML keys listed here in your v3 Execution Environment definition file.

 additional_build_files
 ^^^^^^^^^^^^^^^^^^^^^^